 - Facilitate creation of shared key values, mission, and vision statements and use these principles to guide action within the department/programs and within community coalitions.

 - Conduct cost-effectiveness, cost benefit, and cost utility analysis to assure effective program efforts and demonstrate program effectiveness.

 - Monitor public policy and legislation having an impact on community health, and collaborate with legal and political systems to effect change that promotes the health of the population.

 - Develop and maintain productive liaison and contacts with citizen boards, commissions, public and private agencies, department programs and County departments.

 - Identify potential funding sources and prepare effective proposals for funding from external sources.

 Masters degree in Public Health (MPH); Masters of Science degree in Public Health (MSPH); or a Masters degree with major course work in Public Health from an accredited college or university.

-- Two years of increasingly responsible experience in Public Health program planning, implementation and evaluation, data collection and analysis, and community mobilization with Bachelor’s degree.
+Five years of increasingly responsible experience in Public Health program planning, development and evaluation.

-- An equivalent combination of program relevant experience and training that demonstrates the required knowledge and abilities is qualifying.
+An equivalent combination of program relevant experience and training that will demonstrate the required knowledge and abilities is qualifying.

-CPS (Certified Prevention Specialist) within two (2) years of hire.
+Certified Prevention Specialist designation within two years of hire.